factom-protocol/FIP/FIPS/config.md

 ; Port for the pprof frontend
 ;pprofPort = 6060

-; Pprof memory profiling rate.
+; pprof memory profiling rate.
 0 to disable, 1 for everything. default is 512kibi ;pprofMPR = 524288

 ; If TLS is enabled, the control panel and API will only be accessible via HTTPS.
 If you ; have a certificate, you can specify the location of the certificate and PEM key.
-; If you enable TLS without an existing certificate, factomd will generate a self-signed ; certificate inside HomeDir, using the specified addresses in addition to localhost ;webTLS = false
+; If you enable TLS without an existing certificate, factomd will generate a self-signed ; certificate inside HomeDir
+;webTLS = false
 ;webTLSCertificate =
 ;webTLSKey =

 ; To include any additional ip addresses or hostnames in the self-signed certificate, add ; them in a comma-separated list.
-Note that localhost, 127.0.0.1, and ::1 are included by default.
-; Example: "exampledomain.abc,192.168.0.1,192.168.0.2"
+Note that localhost, 127.0.0.1, and ::1 are included by default ; Example: "exampledomain.abc,192.168.0.1,192.168.0.2" ;webTLSCertificateHosts =
-;webTLSCertificateHosts =